 - Communications: The applicant/student must be able to communicate effectively and sensitively with patients in order to elicit information, describe changes in mood, activity and posture; assess non-verbal communications, and be able to effectively and efficiently transmit information to patients, fellow students, faculty and staff, and all members of the health care team.
 Communication skills include speaking, reading and writing, as well as the observations skills described above.

 - Motor: The applicant/student must have sufficient motor function to elicit information from patients by appropriate diagnostic or therapeutic maneuvers; be able to perform basic tests; possess all skills necessary to carry out diagnostic or therapeutic procedures; be able to interpret appropriate examinations and procedures, and be able to execute motor movements reasonably required to provide general care and emergency treatment to patients.

 - Intellectual/Conceptual Integrative and Quantitative Abilities: The applicant/student must be able to measure, calculate, reason, analyze, evaluate, and synthesize.
-Problem solving, the critical skill demanded of allied health practitioners, requires all of these intellectual abilities.
-In addition, the applicant/student must be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.
-The applicant/student must have the capacity to perform these problem solving skills in a timely fashion.
+Problem solving, the critical skill demanded of radiologic sciences practitioners, requires all of these intellectual abilities.
+In addition, the applicant/student must have the capacity to perform these problem solving skills in a timely fashion.